OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ## Scrolling Performance

-Scrolling was a big problem with the initial release of the Variable Editor, and it did not only affect large variable sets.
+Scrolling was a big problem with the initial release of the Variable Editor, and it didn't only affect large variable sets.

 <img class="gifplayer" src="https://i.octopus.com/blog/2018-03/variable-editor-improvements/variables-slow-scrolling.gif" height="auto" width="100%" alt="Slow scrolling performance" data-gif="https://i.octopus.com/blog/2018-03/variable-editor-improvements/variables-slow-scrolling.gif">

 The problem is that rendering a row is a relatively expensive operation.
-One of the main reasons it is expensive is because of the specific components we are using in the Scope column.
+One of the main reasons it is expensive is because of the specific components we use in the Scope column.
 The widths of these chips need to be measured in order to calculate how many chips we can show in the available space.

-Each render of this cell involves
+Each render of this cell involves:
 1. Rendering _all_ of the chips.
 2. Measuring _all_ of the chips (this involves an expensive browser reflow).
 3. Re-rendering only the chips that we can fit alongside a "Show More" button.

 This happens for each row in the variable editor as it scrolls into view because we are using virtualization, and this is the main reason that rendering is slow.
 An alternative to this approach would be to render all rows up front without virtualization, but this makes the initial render very slow.
 For a large variable set, this becomes painfully slow and is an even worse problem than the scrolling performance.

-To address this problem, we were able to make a number of optimisations to the way we render and measure these components.
-There were a number of things that we were measuring more often than we needed to, and we were also able to minimise the cost of some of the reflows.
+To address this problem, we made a number of optimizations to the way we render and measure these components.
+We were measuring a number of things more often than we needed to, and we were able to minimize the cost of some of the reflows.
 These changes ended up having a noticeable impact on performance.

 We also discovered that we were unnecessarily re-rendering more components than we needed to as the user scrolled.
 We focused on only rendering the bare minimum when you scroll, by using [immutable data structures](https://reactjs.org/docs/optimizing-performance.html#using-immutable-data-structures) and implementing [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) in a few key components.